 Parents have a legal right of appeal to an independent appeal panel against the decision not to offer admission.
-Birmingham City Council administers the appeals process, on behalf of the school.
-Parents should contact the school for an appeal form.
+Birmingham City Council administers the appeals process on behalf of the school.
+Parents must request an appeal form from admissions@staracdemies.org